AishaErel/mentor-tracker/README.md

 ## This is a work in progress..

-This is still a work in progress, which I am planning to be updating and imroving regularly.
+This is still a work in progress, which I am planning to be updating and improving regularly.